vectorcrown/java_migration/README.md

 - the methods on `CamelContext` were reduced.
 Some were moved to `CatalogCamelContext`, `ModelCamelContext` and `ExtendedCamelContext`
 - testing with `adviceWith` changed
 - testing with `createRegistry` to register beans from `JndiRegistry` changed
-- Camel 3 will not support JDK 8 [starting with release 3.15](https://camel.apache.org/releases/release-3.15.0/)

 ## Camel LTS releases
 With 3.x Camel [moved to an LTS model like the JDK](https://camel.apache.org/blog/2020/03/LTS-Release-Schedule/).